ggreg/python-synapse/doc/quickstart/index.rst

 The first step is to start an :class:`AnnounceServer`: ::

     from synapse import node

     ann_config = {
         'type': 'zmq', 'codec': 'jsonrpc',
         'announce': {
             'server_uri': 'ipc:///tmp/ann_server.unix',
             'pubsub_uri': 'ipc:///tmp/ann_pubsub.unix'}}

     ann_server = node.AnnounceServer(ann_config)

-The :class:`AnnounceServer` should be run in a dedicated and monitored.
+The :class:`AnnounceServer` should be run in a dedicated and monitored process.
 I use a simple supervisor process that forks childs and monitors then.
 When it catches a SIGCHLD, it logs the process that terminated and calls a callback.
 The callback may restart the process.

 .. note:: the announce service is similar to DNS.
 Basically, DNS maps a name to an IP while the announce service maps a name to an URI.
 Though NAPTR DNS